 How to Plan/Design a Cold Frame

-While you will find many basic cold frame garden designs online, creating your own custom design will allow you to tailor it to fit your needs and materials.
+While you will find many basic cold frame garden designs online, creating your own custom design will let you tailor it to your needs and materials.

 Figure out what materials you have, what ones you need to get, how much space you have in the garden, and what plants you intend to use the cold frame for.
 At the very least, you will need: